 Two other friends, Lars Åby and wife Nina Hedenius (who kept her maiden name), separately made nature documentaries, Lars from the Arctic, polar bears, Svalbard (part of which is Spitsbergen), and Greenland, to name a few of his subjects.

-Nina made ecological documentaries about the once clear water in Swedish rivers and streams now being heavily polluted in various ways, about old people being abandoned in their loneliness, excellent socially oriented movies.
+Nina made ecological documentaries about the once clear water in Swedish rivers and streams now being heavily polluted in various ways, or about old people being abandoned in their loneliness — excellent socially oriented movies.

 Nina is originally from Stockholm.
 Lars grew up in Löa, or close to it, and he has actually been called the man who put Löa on the map.
 He has made documentaries for BBC and also contributed to National Geographic Magazine.
 His photography from the Arctic area and its animals is possibly unequaled.

 The spouses had changed over the years — musical spouses, as John says — but the people were essentially the same.
 Inger had first been married to Lars Åby, and Nina was his second wife.